-Abbreviations: MNI, Montreal Neurological Institute; L, left; R, right.
+Three clusters were identified by a whole-brain searchlight analysis to delineate the regions showing significant learning-related changes in classification accuracies.
+The respective locations of the clusters were determined according to the Harvard-Oxford atlas and are listed in the Locations column.Abbreviations: MNI, Montreal Neurological Institute; L, left; R, right.

 Table X. Significant clusters identified by the whole-brain univariate analysis using different target onsets as distinct regressors.